pekoto-zz/GCP-Big-Data-ML/README.md

 2. `c-X c-F` to create file (this finds file, but type in the file name you want to create and it will create it as an empty buffer)
 3. `c-X c-C` to save file and kill terminal

+(nano seems to work better in Cloud Shell)

 __Send the request__

 Use `curl` to send the request:

 `curl -s -X POST -H "Content-Type: application/json" --data-binary @request.json  https://vision.googleapis.com/v1/images:annotate?key=${API_KEY}`

+Now, the response will provide some labels based on the pretrained model, but what if we want the model to be able to detect our own labels?
+In that case, we can feed in some of our own training data.
+To do this custom training, we can use _AutoML_.

+__AutoML__

+Once setup, AutoML will create a new bucket with the suffix `-vcm`.
+1. Bind a new environment variable to this bucket:

+`export BUCKET=<YOUR_AUTOML_BUCKET>`

+2. Copy over the training data:

+`gsutil -m cp -r gs://automl-codelab-clouds/* gs://${BUCKET}`

+3. Now we need to set up a CSV file that tells AutoML where to find each image and the labels associated with each image.
+We just copy it over:

+`gsutil -m cp -r gs://automl-codelab-clouds/* gs://${BUCKET}`

+4. Now copy the file to your bucket:

+`gsutil cp ./data.csv gs://${BUCKET}`

+5. Now, back in the AutoML Vision UI, click `New Dataset > clouds > Select a CSV file on Cloud Storage > Create Dataset`

+The images will be imported from the CSV.
+After the images have been imported, you can view them and check their labels, etc. You can also change the labels, etc.

+(You want _at least_ 100 images for training.)

+6. Click train to start training.

+After the model has finished training, you can check the accuracy of the model:

+* __Precision__: What proportion of +ve identifications were correct?
+* __Recall__: What propotion of actual +ves was identified correctly?
+(1.0 = good score)

+__Generating Predictions__

+Now that we've training our model, we can use it to make some predictions on unseen data.

+1. Go to the `Predict` tab

+2. Unload images to see predictions